Having a foreign driving licence registered, exchanged or converted

 • right to drive restricted as a result of a court or administrative order which involves endorsements being placed on the driving licence;

 Please note that applications may be made immediately upon arrival in Luxembourg.
-Licences can be exchanged, at the earliest, 185 days after moving to Luxembourg.

 Please note that applications may be made immediately upon arrival in Luxembourg.
-Licences can be converted, at the earliest, 185 days after moving to Luxembourg.

-• a recent ID photo measuring 45 x 35 mm (please note that the photo can be taken at the SNCA sites of Sandweiler or Fridhaff, or at the 'Guichet.lu – reception desk');
+• a recent ID photo measuring 45 x 35 mm (please note that the photo can be taken at the SNCA sites of Sandweiler or Fridhaff, or at the 'Guichet.lu – Reception Desk');

 • a criminal record extract (no more than 3 months old) from the country of origin covering the last 5 years;